Mclmadden/NGC1333IRAS4/Week 6.md

 Awaiting technical details for Observation section of Overleaf report from Brian Svoboda

 Worked on Overleaf report
+> Wrote more for Introduction including references

+> Wrote more for Methods and added equations for Rotation Diagram subsection

 ### Friday - 7/19